parbatpk/parbatpk.github.io/cfc.md

 Currently, we are looking for volunteers passionate about .NET Core for the following areas:

 * developing the basic user interface for end-user testing and API testing.
 We are working on .NET Core with MVC Web application.
-* developing application to automate API testing being part of CI pipepline
+* developing application to automate API testing being part of CI pipeline
 * developing documents of already developed user functionalities.
 * QA of user functionalities